nitro41992/splitting-sucks/docs/app_navigation_redesign.md

 - **Floating Action Button**: Add Receipt (initiates the workflow)
 - **Receipt Workflow**: Becomes a transient modal flow rather than persistent tabs

+### Visual Design Guidelines

+- **Theme System**: Follow Material You design principles using the app's existing theme system
+- **Color Palette**:
+  - Primary: Prussian Blue (#253D5B) - Used for navigation bar, primary buttons, and headers
+  - Secondary: Puce (#C6878F) - Used for accents, floating action button
+  - Tertiary: Rosy Brown (#B79D94) - Used for subtle accents and card borders
+  - Surface: White - For background of cards and content areas
+  - Text: Prussian Blue for headings, Dim Gray (#67697C) for body text
+- **Typography**: Follow existing text theme with hierarchical styles
+- **Component Consistency**: Reuse established design patterns for buttons, inputs, and cards
+- **Elevation**: Use subtle elevation for cards (2dp) and modals (8dp) with consistent shadows

 ### Receipts Screen (Main View)

 - List of all saved receipts (both completed and drafts)